roscopeco/moxy/README.md

 **Side note**
-> Incidentally, Moxy is smart enough to know if you're stubbing a void method, in which case you won't have the option to [thenReturn()](https://roscopeco.github.io/moxy/com/roscopeco/moxy/api/MoxyStubber.html#thenReturn-T-), because stubbing a return value for a void method would be, well, pointless.
+> Incidentally, Moxy is smart enough to know if you're stubbing a void method, in which case you won't have the option to [thenReturn()](https://roscopeco.github.io/moxy/com/roscopeco/moxy/api/MoxyStubber.html#thenReturn-T-) or
+[thenAnswer()](https://roscopeco.github.io/moxy/com/roscopeco/moxy/api/MoxyStubber.html#thenAnswer-com.roscopeco.moxy.api.AnswerProvider-), because stubbing a return value for a void method would be, well, pointless.

 Once you're done stubbing, you can go ahead and pass your mock to the class you're testing (or to whoever else needs it really).
 If you've stubbed